wdv4758h/pypy-extradoc/blog/draft/incremental-gc.rst

 The memory usage of CPython, PyPy with minimark and PyPy with incminimark is shown here.
 Note that this benchmark is quite bad for PyPy in general, the memory usage is higher and the amount of time taken is longer.
-This is due to JIT warmup being both memory hungry and inefficient.
-We'll work on it next.
+This is due to the JIT warmup being both memory hungry and inefficient (see below).
 But first, the new GC is not worst than the old one.

 .. image:: memusage.png